 Have you recorded under any other names, or with any other acts?

+I have produced and released, since 1983, many kind of musical styles, with Salvatore Cusato often staying in the background.
+Obviously the names were also different for each artist, on the Italo scene, often one name was used only for one project.
 From 1983 till now my works have been released on several historic Italo labels ( CGD, Memory Records, DiscoMagic, Discotto, Best Records, New Music, Expanded Music, Do it Yourself, Dieffe Publishings etc) and licensed worldwide.
 Just to mention some of them, on Alphamusic and Avex Japan, Dureco Benelux, Blanco y Negro and Vale Music Spain, Stockholm Records, ZYX, Epic Records, CBS (not connection with the internet radio he he, I mean CBS Sony), and so on… I also founded my own label SCO which released 10 titles at beginning of 90s’.
 Between the tracks I produced in 23 years of my production activity I like to remember just one name for each decade: Flo Astaire ‘Monkey Monkey' for 80s, Robin Cook ‘Comanchero’ (a gold record in Scandinavia) for 90’s, and EU4YA ‘Sarà perchè ti amo’ for 2000’s.
 Casco… is another story.
+I also used my true name Cusato as an artist during the early 90s for 3 downbeat releases, Soul to Soul style, the most succesful one was ‘Captain of Her Heart 90’ (ZYX/Discomagic).

 When did you realize you wanted to become a professional musician?